iensen/plog2.0/plogapp/tests/causality/Readme.md

-The programs in this directory is a product of joint work with Dr.Michael Gelfond.
+The programs in this directory, adapted to the syntax of the solver, is a product of joint work with Dr.Michael Gelfond.

 For detailed instructions on how to install the P-log solver and run the programs (compute possible worlds and probabilities), please refer to https://github.com/iensen/plog2.0/wiki.